Product OS··9 min read

 The Smartphone Your Customer Already Owns

-A modern smartphone has a camera that reads QR codes instantly, a biometric sensor that can authenticate identity in milliseconds, NFC that can read a chip embedded in a product label, a screen capable of rendering any experience you can design, and a persistent internet connection that links to your servers in real time.
-According to Statista, global smartphone penetration reached 91% across the UK, US, and EU by 2024 — meaning the device is already in your customer's hand.
+Your product doesn't need to be smart — your customer already carries the smartest device ever made.
+A modern smartphone has a camera that reads QR codes instantly, biometric authentication that verifies identity in milliseconds, NFC that reads chips embedded in product labels, and a persistent internet connection that links to your servers in real time.
+According to Statista, global smartphone penetration reached 91% across the UK, US, and EU by 2024.
+That device is already in your customer's hand at the moment they open your box.

 What the iPod Got Right (And What It Means for Your Toaster)